ppratick/studySyncAI/README.md

 A tool to sync Canvas assignments to Apple Reminders with optional AI-powered summaries and insights.

-## Features

-- Sync Canvas assignments to Apple Reminders
-- AI-generated summaries and time estimates for assignments
-- AI insight generation for workload analysis
-- Web interface for managing assignments
-- CLI tool for quick syncing
-- Course management and filtering

 ## Setup

 1. Install dependencies: